spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 ```json
 kms:CreateGrant
 ```
-Enable secret encryption at step 4 of EKS cluster creation by toggling the botton and by updating ARN of the encryption key to the wizard.
+Enable secret encryption at step 4 of EKS cluster creation by toggling the bottom and by updating ARN of the encryption key to the wizard.

 # AWS Instance Type and Pod Capacity
 Choose the instance type and the number of instances to be launched according to the number of pods required for the workload.
 The number of pods that can be scheduled on the nodes for an instance type needs to be calculated for the same; otherwise, the cluster creation cannot go to completion, as the pods cannot come up on the target cluster, due to resource unavailability.